dalacan/sagemaker-endpoint-manager/README.md

 ### **Integration Properties**
 Integration specific configurations
 - `lambda_src`
-    - Description: Path to the lambda handler for the API Gateway/Endpoint integration
+    - Description: Path to the lambda handler for the API Gateway/Endpoint integration.
     - Type: String
+    - Required: Yes for lambda integration type.
 - `api_resource_name`
     - Description: API gateway resource name.
 For example, setting it to `falcon` will result in the API gateway path as `https://<api_gateway_id>.execute-api.us-east-1.amazonaws.com/prod/falcon`
     - Type: String
+    - Required: Yes

 ---
 ## How does the endpoint manager work?